-1.2.2 Distributed peer review
+1.2.1 Distributed peer review

-ALMA is using a distributed peer review system for proposals requesting less than 25 hours on the 12-m Array and for ACA stand-alone proposals requesting less than 150 hours on the 7-m Array.
+ALMA is using a distributed peer review system for proposals requesting less than 50 hours on the 12-m Array and for ACA stand-alone proposals requesting less than 150 hours on the 7-m Array (i.e., for all proposals except Large Programs and Director's Discretionary Time).
 For each proposal submitted, the PI or a designee from the list of investigators will review and rank 10 submitted proposals from this Call.
-Review assignments will be made based on the expertise of the designated reviewer as listed on their ALMA user profile.
-Users are strongly advised to update the specification of their expertise in the Science Portal by the proposal deadline.
-See Section 5.6.1 for more information on distributed peer review.
+Review assignments will be made based on the expertise of the designated reviewer, specified by including one or more scientific keywords on their ALMA user profile.
+Additionally, in Cycle 9 reviewers are allowed to provide a list of their conflicts of interests; if this list is provided, reviewers will not be assigned to review proposals on which the PI or one of the co-Is is in their list of conflicts.
+Reviewers are advised to update their user profiles as necessary in the Science Portal, paying special attention to the specification of their expertise.
+The deadline to provide scientific expertise is 26 April 2022.
+See Section 5.7.1 for more information on distributed peer review.

-1.2.3 Large Programs proposal format and management plan
+1.2.2 Large Programs review